 4. Weigh the Evidence: When my boys were still babies, my husband and I decided to be very clear about our family values--our priorities, what mattered most to us.
 We identified 5 values and every major decision was filtered through these values: faith, family, education, service and travel.
 It was life-changing and it simplified things more than anything I’ve ever done.
 I talk about it in more detail in this post.

 Now that our boys are pre-teens, we decided to get their input so we could factor that in to future decisions.
-It was a really interesting discussion, and we’re all really happy with our final list: adventure, being active, communication, downtime, faith and family traditions.
+It was a really interesting discussion, and we’re all really happy with our final list: adventure, communication, downtime, faith, service and family traditions.

 If you don’t do anything else that I’ve talked about in this post, please take some time to go through this family values exercise.
 Using your values to weigh the evidence will always give you clarity.